Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 			 - Well, they're happy to be alive.
 They're not always good for everyone else's happiness, but they are themselves happy in all kinds of conditions.
 They can be lured into a lot of ugly work while only moderately overpaying them, and if the blast radius is small enough...
 Ugh...
 Immortality does these people a great service.
 		 - The View on Collapse
 			 - The Reformed Empire is on fire, and it can't tell the difference between going down and going faster.
 If the Empire falls, it needed to fall.
 If something new rises after, great!
 If the Empire itself rises after, great!
 If the Empire somehow doesn't even fall?
 Great!
 As long as the Empire keeps MOVING and DOING STUFF, the Empire is Great!
+		 - The Stereotype
+			 - Strong, ambitious, and heavily tattooed.
 		 - The Rebellion (Panarchic)

  - The Monocultural Commonwealth -
 	 - The Basic
 	 - The Value of Immortality
 	 - The View on Collapse
+	 -  The Stereotype
 	 - The Rebellion (Panarchic)

  - The Commonwealth Democracy -
 	 - The Basic
 	 - The Value of Immortality
 	 - The View on Collapse
+	 -  The Stereotype
 	 - The Rebellion (Imperial)

  - The Panarchic Purist-Preservationists -
 	 - The Basic
 	 - The Value of Immortality
 	 - The View on Collapse
+	 - The Stereotype
 	 - The Rebellion (Commonwealth)

  - The Panarchic AI Collective -
 	 - The Basic
 	 - The Value of Immortality
 	 - The View on Collapse
+	 - The Stereotype
 	 - The Rebellion (Imperial)

 ---